Teaching the present perfect to kids

 Speaking Games: Which one has gone?
 Place the vocabulary flashcards face up with the kids around you.
 With a big class, use the board.
 Ask kids to close their eyes, or hide their faces.
 Remove one (or two) flashcards and ask which one has gone.
 Kids open their eyes and tell you which picture you removed.
 If the same kid answers every time, have him or her remove the pictures.
 Start with just a few pictures and add more, or duplicates, to make it harder as the game goes along.

 Teaching the phrase "I've forgotten my sunglasses."

 Practise the phrase "I've forgotten my..." with a game, like Board Bash.
-In pairs kids choose an item, say "I've forgotten my bag", and aim at the bag flashcard with a rolled up pair of socks or other suitable missile.
+In pairs, kids choose an item, say "I've forgotten my bag", and aim at the bag flashcard with a rolled-up pair of socks or another suitable missile.
 Make small groups for this if you have a big class.
 You don't want kids sitting around waiting a long time for a turn because it is boring for them.
 Relay Race is a good speaking game to drill full sentences like, "I've forgotten my keys" while passing down the flashcard of keys, or real keys.
 Click here for a full description of Relay Race.

 Teach the concept of "Are you ready?"